 What To Anticipate:

 The idea of love following over lifetimes has not been a new one in Hindi cinema and Raabta follows the same in a newer frame and set with interesting characters.
 The story looks fresh and paired with good acting, the movies look good onscreen.
 The first half of the movie deals with the casual love story that reminds one of the recently released, ‘Befikre’, while at the same time, the second half of the movie that dwells in the past seems to have been inspired by 300 movies and Game of Thrones.

 The technical elements of the movie have been shot with finesse.
-The lighting, the scenes, the visual effects and a really good background score – these all add to give Raabta, an upper edge.
+The lighting, the scenes, the visual effects, and a really good background score – all add to give Raabta, an upper edge.
 Sushant and Kriti have acted well and the chemistry between these two looks fresh and at ease.
-The dialogues are funny and Sushant acts as the perfect cheesy lover, a quality that has been attributed to Ranveer Singh over the time.
-Sushant’s acting has grown and been it the role of a comic goof-ball or an intense warrior, he bares it all in Raabta.
+The dialogues are funny and Sushant acts as the perfect cheesy lover, a quality that has been attributed to Ranveer Singh over time.
+Sushant’s acting has grown and be it the role of a comic goofball or an intense warrior, he bares it all in Raabta.